-This morning as my blog post is sent out, I will receive hundreds of automatically-generated Out Of Office responses from people who are traveling.
+Every morning that I send this blog post out, I receive hundreds of automatically-generated Out Of Office responses from people who are traveling.
 Most of them contain standard language about how long someone will be away from the office and who to contact in their absence.
 Every once in a while, I’ll stumble across an Out Of Office notification that makes me want to read the whole message.

 Following are five ideas for training professionals to use for their Out Of Office messages: